Francesc de Moxó: Sporting career

 Throughout his life, Moxó was heavily involved in Catalan sport, presiding over the Real Club de Tenis Barcelona for nine years, between 1911 and 1920, and under his mandate the club was moved to Carrer Ganduxer, where seven courts were installed.
 He was also the co-founder and president of the Federació de societats esportives de Barcelona ("Federation of Sports Societies") in 1911, which had the aim of bringing together Barcelona's sports organizations to organize joint festivals, and which tried to bring order to the process of sports institutionalization and the creation of an annual sports calendar.
 He also directed the Catalan Football Federation in 1913, a position that he held just for a few months, before being replaced by Narciso Masferrer.

 Moxó practiced fencing and competed in numerous competitions, and was also one of the founders and the first president of the Barcelona Fencing Association in 1913.
 The organization gained such importance under Moxó's leadership that on 6 May 1914, it was granted the title of "Real", and for many years, it was Real Asociación de Esgrima Barcelonesa.
 From 1914, he directed the Yacht Club Barcelona and, later, the Aeroclub de Barcelona.
 He also acted as a motor racing judge in some events, such as the Volta a Catalunya.

 In the Assembly held on 30 June 1913, De Moxó was elected as the 10th President of FC Barcelona.
 He put an end to the existing schism between the club and the Catalan and Spanish Federations, and managed to get Barça reintegrated into both states.
 Despite his diplomatic ability, he was unable to resolve the internal conflict that existed at the club, which divided its members between the personalists who supported authoritarianism, grouped around Joaquim Peris de Vargas, and those who wanted a true democracy at FC Barcelona.

 The other outstanding aspect of his time in charge of Barça was the progressive increase in professionalism among the players, a very controversial aspect at the time.
 In the sporting field, De Moxó was unable to celebrate a title, as the Barcelona team finished third in the Catalan Championship, and was then unable to get past the regional classification phase of the national cup.
 At the end of the season, and after just one year in the presidency, on 30 June 1914, De Moxó resigned and was replaced by Àlvar Presta.

 Journalist career

-In addition to being a great sportsman, Moxó was a journalist and financial manager of the magazine "Stadium", the same one he worked for.
+He was also a journalist and financial manager of the magazine "Stadium", the same one he worked for.